anegan-hub/Programming-Scripting/README.md

-So, the program above is stating 'while p is not equal to 1, if 2 divides into p evenly, divide again by 2 else P multiply by 3 and add one'.
+So, the program above is stating 'while p is not equal to 1, if 2 divides into p evenly, divide again by 2 else p multiply by 3 and add one'.

 Output: